EyasuTeshome/shifttracker/becoming-a-remote-professional/take-professional-photo-v2.md

 **Check periodically the activity status in your Dashboard to find out if the reviewer approves your submission or requests changes.**

+Remember that you have **a max of 5 reviews** per professional project.

 ## Additional materials

 *These are all optional, but if you're interested in exploring this topic further, here are some resources to help you.
 Any exploration here should be done outside program time.*